Duahabib67/Duahabib67/README.md

-# 👋 Hi, I'm Dua Habib!
+# 👋 Hi, I'm Dua Habib a Web Developer!

 I'm a passionate **Web Developer** and an emerging **Agentic AI Developer**, dedicated to building interactive web experiences and smart autonomous systems.
 From elegant user interfaces to powerful AI agents, I love crafting solutions that solve real-world problems with creativity and precision.